Redis Queue

 Redis::send($queue, $data);

-// Sending messages to the queue with `other` as the key
+// Deliver message to queue with key `other`

 Client::connection('other')->send($queue, $data);